nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Audio contains information about survivability in fires and emergency egress behavior (that cannot be gleaned otherwise)

+• Puts forth several direct quotes from the fire safety literature, saying the field does not ever anticipate having data of the type contained on the audio

 • Overly conservative survivability criteria drain limited societal economic resources that could be better spent

-• Puts forth several direct quotes from the fire safety literature, saying the field does not ever anticipate having data of the type contained on the audio

-• Puts forth research agenda for using the audio data to further enhance public safety

 OTHER